 There are several extensions you can include to your Salkantay Adventure:

 There are additional items you can include in this trip.
 Below is a quick list of prices.

 - Sleeping bag:: US$ 20.00

 Once your booking has been confirmed we guarantee the price will not increase, whatever the circumstances.
 Before booking please ensure you have read our important tour pricing information

-Student discounts apply to anyone who is 17-years-old or younger.
-For those booking children 17-years-old or younger, we need a copy of their passport at booking time.
+Student discounts apply to anyone 17-years-old or younger, and we need a copy of their passport at booking time.
 Please send all to firstname.lastname@example.org.

 Thank you for your interest in having an adventure travel experience in Peru curated by Salkantay Trekking.
 Please take a moment to complete our short form, so one our friendly Adventure Consultants could provide you all the information for your trip of a lifetime in Peru.

 Our Pledge | Your privacy is respected and protected.
 The Salkantay Trekking Company will never share, sell, or make public any of your personal contact information to third parties.

 Remember | One of our Travel Experts will contact you soon to confirm the availability of the trip you chose, give you more information, and/or provide you alternative options.
 Once availability is established, we will ask for a deposit and a completed online registration to confirm your spot on the trek.
 Please call us at (+51) 958 191 179 with any questions or to confirm availability over the phone.